 Nicole has been dancing with DeDanaan since the age of 7.
-Since then, her passion, hard work, and dedication has led her to being a two-time World Championships qualifier and competing at the National Championships numerous times.
+Since then, her passion, hard work, and dedication has led her to being a three-time World Championships qualifier and competing at the National Championships numerous times.
 With experience as both a performer and a competitor, Nicole is able to bring aspects of both areas of Irish dance and mentor students with various goals.
 Nicole enjoys teaching and is looking forward to taking her T.C.R.G. exam.
 Outside of her dance career, Nicole is currently completing her last academic year in the Faculty of Health Sciences at Simon Fraser University.

 Reese starting dancing at the age of 10 and fell in love with the rhythm and the movements of Irish dance.
 She has competed at many local feiseanna and at the Western Canadian championships, but her passion lies in performing with Eire Born.
 Reese loves the friendships she has made from performing and travelling with other dancers, as well as the joy Irish dancing brings to everyone Eire Born performs for.
 She started teaching last year and cannot wait to teach more in the coming years!